 The barbell bench press remains as the most popular horizontal pressing variation in the gym.

 However, the “king of upper body exercises” also locks your wrists into a fixed pronated position resulting in a higher degree of wrist tension.

 While this is usually not an issue as long as proper form is being utilized, it can become problematic for lifters with underlying wrist issues.

-For them, switching to a dumbbell bench press (at least temporarily) can often be the best solution.
+For them, switching to a dumbbell bench press vs a barbell bench press (at least temporarily) can often be the best solution.

 A dumbbell press is more joint-friendly since the wrists can be angled into a more natural position.

 If the pain is particularly bad, they can also be performed using a neutral grip with the palms facing in.
 Such a position not only decreases wrist tension, but also reduces stress on your shoulder joints as well.

 Besides, from a pure muscle building standpoint there is no absolute necessity to perform barbell bench presses in your routine in the first place.

 Overall, dumbbells are superior for maximizing chest stimulation and growth since they allow for a larger range of motion and ensure that each side is being trained equally to prevent size and strength imbalances.